 - You’re not sure who your old employers’ pension schemes were with

-- Depending on which of the above category (or categories) you fall into, there is a way to track down your pension (or pensions).
+- Depending on which of the above you fall into, there’s a way to track down your pension (or pensions).

 Finding a workplace pension

 If you believe that you had a workplace pension, speak to your previous employer and they should be able to help you track it down.
 It might have been a while since you worked there. but they’ll have a record of the provider.
 Make sure you give them the start and end dates of your employment period.
 Once you know who it is, get in touch with the pension provider directly.

 Some companies might not have great records, especially smaller ones, some might have gone out of business, and some may have been acquired or merged.
 However, you can still track them down through the The Pension Tracing Service, a government service that can help you find your lost workplace or personal pensions.
 You need to know the name of your company and in the case of a personal pension, the name of your provider.